Skip to main content

 Disadvantage

-It will only be displayed "as it should be" on browsers that support MathML, otherwise, it uses the CSS fallback.
-The rendering isn't quite similar with browser using MathML: the positioning, and especially the fonts.
+It will only be displayed as it should be on browsers that support MathML.
+Otherwise, it uses the CSS fallback.
+The rendering isn't quite similar with browser using MathML: the positioning and fonts.

-Nevertheless, it still shows a neatly organized characters without any images.
+Nevertheless, it still shows proper mathematical expressions without any images.
+This is useful for mathematical related posts.

 The Markup